SP5LMA/MICE/README.md

  * getdents.s

-Test the program and analyze data structure obtained using getdents function.
+Test the program and analyze data structure obtained from getdents function.

 Consult getdents manual to understand getdents data structure.

 Improve output of the program so that it will print i-node from getdents structure.

-Improve output of the program so that it will print type of the file (8 = regular file, 4 = directory and so on).
+Improve output of the program so that it will print type of the file (8 is for "regular" file, 4 is for "directory" and so on).
 Consult /usr/include/dirent.h and values DT_ defined there for further improvement.

+ * factorial.s and factest.s

+Functions are in factorial.s while factest.s is a helper program to test them.

+Analyze factorial function.
+Test it against extreme cases using the helper program and improve the function within your capabilities.

+Write and test a function that will sum results of 1 000 000/n! for n in range from 0 to 10.
+Constant numeratorD is already declared in .data section, use it.
+Why using n > 9 is pointless in this case?
+Can you improve resolution of the result?

 # GDB usage
 I recommend installing [dashboard] to make usage of GDB more efficient.